nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Editing Prescription: `edit`

-Edits an existing prescription entry in MedBook when a list of prescription entries are being displayed.
+Edits an existing prescription entry in MedBook when a list of prescription entries is displayed.
 This is except for the NRIC field, which cannot be modified after the creation of the Prescription record.
 At least one field must be filled for the edit command to be valid.